 A program that allows the operating system or some other program to interface correctly with a peripheral device, such as a printer.
-Some device drivers such as network drivers-must be loaded as memory-resident programs.
+Some device drivers such as network drivers-must be loaded from the config.sys file (with a device= statement) or as memory-resident programs (usually, from the autoexec.bat file).
 Others-such as video drivers-must load when you start the program for which they were designed.